urbit/old-doc/reference/hoon/library/2eF.md

 ```

 Parses ASCII character 39, soq.
-Note the extra '\' is to escape the first `soq` because soq denotes a crip.
+Note the extra '\' is to escape the first `soq` because soq delimits a cord.

     ~zod/try=> (scan "'" soq)
     ~~~27.